The best thermometer for toddlers is still considered the gold standard they offer the most reliably accurate measurement of core body temperature.

 Rectal Thermometers

 Wash the thermometer using soap and water or rubbing alcohol.
 Then rinse thoroughly with warm water and let dry.
-Before inserting into the rectum, lube the top with touch petrolatum or another lubricant.
+Before inserting it into the rectum, lube the top with touch petrolatum or another lubricant.

 Gently lay your baby down on their tummy on your lap or another stable surface.
 Place your palm on their back to hold them in place.
 Or, you may lay your baby face-up with their legs bent toward their chest, resting your free hand on their thighs.

-Turn on your thermometer and then insert it about a half-inch to a full inch into the opening of their anus.
+Turn on your thermometer and then insert it about a half-inch to a full inch into the opening of the anus.
 Hold it in place with two fingers.
 It may help to cup your hand on your child’s butt.

-Then remove the thermometer once you hear it beep, which indicates you’ve got successfully taken a reading.
+Then remove the thermometer once you hear it beep, which indicates you’ve successfully taken a reading.
 Always clean the thermometer before storing it between uses.
 And consider labeling it so you don’t accidentally use it for oral readings!

 Tympanic Thermometers